helmholtz-analytics/heat/contributing.md

 * Go to GitHub.
 The new branch will show up with a green Pull Request button.
 Make sure the title and message are clear, concise, and self- explanatory.
 Then click the button to submit it.

-* If your commit introduces a new feature or changes functionality, post on the mailing list to explain your changes.
+* If your commit introduces a new feature or changes functionality, please explain your changes.
 For bug fixes, documentation updates, etc., this is generally not necessary, though if you do not get any reaction, do feel free to ask for review.

 #### Review Process